cosmoskaluga/De-novo-transcriptome-assembly-HW/HW.md

 TrinityStats.pl  Trinity.filtered.fasta
 ```

 ❓ How many trinity 'transcripts' were filtered out from the assembly?
-(0.5 points)

 ## Assembly completeness with gVolante
 To assess completeness of the obtained assembly we will use `gVolante` web tool.
 Transfer filtered .fasta transcriptome to your local machine and then open https://gvolante.riken.jp/analysis.html.